bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 This command in the root of a project starts the [Hugo server][server].
 All the HTML pages are rendered into memory and the site is served under <http://localhost:1313> by default.

 {{< mnote up=14 >}}
-Hugo’s server can be configured to show a site on a public IP address.
+Hugo’s server can be specially configured to show a site on a public IP address.
 But it's **not** a full-fledged web server.
-The server is **only** meant for private previews and templates may include conditional code for the server mode which could pose a security risk if shown in public.
+The server is **only** meant for private previews.
+Theme templates may include conditional code for the server mode which could pose a security risk if shown in public.
 {{< /mnote >}}

 - The flag `-D` lets Hugo include **drafted** files.
-All files created with `hugo new` are usually configured as drafts by setting `draft: true` in the front-matter.
+All files created with `hugo new` include `draft: true` in the front-matter.
 When a Markdown file is ready for [publishing](/doc/intro/workflow/publish), we need to remove this entry or change it to `draft: false`.

 - The flag `--navigateToChanged` tells the server to relay the page of the last changed file to the browser.
 As soon as we save a content file the corresponding page pops up in the browser.

 ## Your first content

-To generate a new Markdown file, we go to the root folder of our project and use a command like
+To generate a new blog entry use a command like

 ```sh {.left}
 hugo new blog/first.md
 ```

 The new file is created in the folder {$content/blog}.
-It already contains a front-matter section with a few reasonable entries, placeholders, or empty parameter keys.[^1]
+It has a front-matter section with some parameter keys for meta-data.
+They contain auto-generated values, or placeholders, or are empty.[^1] The first lines of the front-matter look like

 ```yaml {class="left" linenos=true }
 ---